 Mackinac Island October events

-The fun continues until closing weekend.
+The fun continues until closing weekend, and it’s fun to see the hotels and many homes decorated for the season.
 Check out these upcoming events:

 Relax, reconnect with nature